bnicholson17/ELK-Stack-project/README.md

 - ***Filebeat*** is a lightweight shipper for forwarding and centralizing log data.
 Filebeat captures and monitor log files that you specify, and forwards them either to Elasticsearch or Logstash for indexing.
 For example Filebeat allows you to monitor syslogs to detect various things such as sudo commands or SSH logins.

-- ***Metricbeat*** is a lightweight shipper that collects metrics from the oprating system and from services running on a server.
+- ***Metricbeat*** is a lightweight shipper that collects metrics from the operating system and from services running on a server.
 For example Metricbeat allows you to monitor CPU usage and RAM statistics.

 ### Using the Playbook
 In order to use the Playbooks we have created, you first need to ssh into your Ansible control node, which in this case is our JumpBox ( ssh RedAdmin@52.189.250.82 )